Analysis | Early takeaways from Day 2 of Judge Jackson’s confirmation hearing

 “As a mother and a judge who has had to deal with these cases, I was thinking that nothing could be further from the truth,” Jackson said of Hawley’s accusations.

-She recounted how, when sentencing a weeping defendant to prison, she shares the experience of one victim of child pornography who was so paralyzed by what happened to her that she can’t leave her house.
+She recounted how, when sentencing a weeping defendant to prison, she shared the experience of one victim of child pornography who was so paralyzed by what happened to her that she couldn’t leave her house.

 “I tell that story to every child porn defendant as part of my sentencings, so that they understand what they have done,” she said.
 “I say to them, that there’s only a market for this kind of material because there are lookers, and that you are contributing to child sex abuse.
 And then I impose a significant sentence and all of the additional restraints that are available in the law.”